sbillsborough/sbillsborough/README.md

 📚 I'm constantly learning and exploring new technologies to stay on the cutting edge of web development.

-🎓 EdX Bootcamp Graduate.
-CodeCademy career path in Web Development.
+🎓 EdX Front-End Engineer Bootcamp Graduate.
+CodeCademy 'career path' in Web Development.

 🌐 Check out my projects below!